LifelikeDev/G-Alpha-Shops/README.md

 # G-Alpha-Shops

-This is a website build for the online store G-Alpha Shops.
-This website was built using HTML, SASS and JavaScript.
+This is a website for G-Alpha Shops, a local fashion design business.
+This was built with
+- HTML
+- SASS/SCSS
+- JavaScript

+Find the live site [here](https://g-alphashops.netlify.app)